scriptorron/indi_pylibcamera/README.md

 If you get `python3 ././indi_pylibcamera.py` in the output the driver process is still running.
 In that case you must kill the driver process manually before you restart the indiserver.
-Otherwise you will get get an libcamera error when connecting to the camera.
+Otherwise, you will get a libcamera error when connecting to the camera.

+## When you need support for a new camera
+In case you have trouble, or you see unexpected behavior it will help debugging when you give more information about your camera.
+Please run:

+`.\print_camera_information.py > MyCam.txt`

+and send the generated "MyCam.txt" file.

 ## Known Limitations
 - Snoopying is not supported.